Lambert W random variables and their applications in loss modelling: Lambert Random Variables

 and

 where $\displaystyle z=\frac{y-\mu}{\sigma}$ and we denote the derivative of $W(\gamma z)$ by $z$ as

-In \eqref{eq:Wprim}, the principal and non-principal branches are not distinguished as it holds for both.
+{In} \eqref{eq:Wprim}, the~principal and non-principal branches are not distinguished, as the same holds for~both.

 The derivation of these expressions can be found in \citet{Goerg2011}.
-For $\gamma<0$, the derivation and resulting expressions are similar, but the three regions considered are pivoted: the first region is $y\leq \mu$ where only the principal branch is used, the second region is $\mu<y< \mu-\frac{\sigma}{\gamma e}$ where both branches are used, and for last region $y\geq\mu-\frac{\sigma}{\gamma e}$ where the cdf has reached 1, and the pdf is equal to 0.
+The~derivation and resulting expressions for~$\gamma<0$ are similar, except that~the three regions considered are pivoted: the first region is $y\leq \mu$, where only the principal branch is used; the~second region is $\mu<y< \mu-\frac{\sigma}{\gamma e}$, where both branches are used; and $y\geq\mu-\frac{\sigma}{\gamma e}$~for last region, where the cdf reaches 1 and~the pdf is equal to~0.

+For a non-negative $X$ from the scale family, {for example, an exponentially-distributed $X$}, we can define the corresponding scale-family Lambert random variable as follows.